YaolingYang/HTRX/README.md

 # Haplotype Trend Regression with eXtra flexibility (HTRX)

-This is the location for the HTRX tool that was used in [Genetic risk for Multiple Sclerosis originated in Pastoralist Steppe populations](https://www.biorxiv.org/content/10.1101/2022.09.23.509097v1).
+This is the location for the HTRX tool that was used in [Barrie, W. et al. Genetic risk for Multiple Sclerosis originated in Pastoralist Steppe populations. bioRxiv (2022)](https://www.biorxiv.org/content/10.1101/2022.09.23.509097v1).

 * Authors:
 Yaoling Yang (yaoling.yang@bristol.ac.uk)